AaronDewes/blitz-gen/README.md

-# pi-gen
+# blitz-gen

-Tool used to create Raspberry Pi OS images.
-(Previously known as Raspbian).
+Experimental new tool used to create RaspiBlitz images.

 ## Dependencies

-pi-gen runs on Debian-based operating systems.
+blitz-gen runs on Debian-based operating systems.
 Currently it is only supported on either Debian Buster or Ubuntu Xenial and is known to have issues building on earlier releases of these systems.
 On other Linux distributions it may be possible to use the Docker build described below.

-To install the required dependencies for `pi-gen` you should run:
+To install the required dependencies for `blitz-gen` you should run:

 ```bash
 apt-get install coreutils quilt parted qemu-user-static debootstrap zerofree zip \